StarRocks/starrocks/docs/en/table_design/indexes/Ngram_Bloom_Filter_Index.md

                                               "bloom_filter_fpp" = "0.05") COMMENT '';
   ```

-- The following statement to remove the N-gram bloom filter index `new_index_name` from the table `table1`.
+-  Execute the following statement to remove the N-gram bloom filter index `new_index_name` from the table `table1`.

   ```SQL
   ALTER TABLE table1 DROP INDEX new_index_name;